Villahermosa: Previous names

-Symbols of the City
+Symbols of the city

-Coat of Arms
+Coat of arms

-On July 24, 1598, King Philip II of Spain granted the village of San Juan Bautista the title of Villa Hermosa of San Juan Bautista, and afforded them a Coat of Arms.
-In 1892, State Congress adopted the coat of arms as the official shield of the state of Tabasco.
+On July 24, 1598, King Philip II of Spain granted the village of San Juan Bautista the title of Villa Hermosa de San Juan Bautista, and afforded it a royal coat of arms.
+In 1892, State Congress adopted the city's coat of arms as the official shield of the State of Tabasco.

 The shield incorporates a quarterly heraldry design with a center inescutcheon.
-The coat of arms depicts the Spanish Imperial Crown for King Charles who served as Emperor and King.
+The coat of arms depicts the Spanish Imperial Crown for King Charles V, who served as Holy Roman Emperor and King.

 The first quarter gules features four castle towers representing the Kingdom of Castile, the Crown of Aragon, the Nasrid Kingdom of Granada, and the Mediterranean Sea, four territories of land and sea.
 The four castles refer to the four lordships that initially carved up the area after it was conquered by Alfonso X of Castile.

 The second quarter argent features a military arm wielding a two-edged sword, representing Spanish power over a province.

 The third quarter argent features an Aztec woman wearing a feathered skirt in shades of sinople red and green, ribbons on her forearms, and flower bouquets in each hand.

 The fourth quarter gules features a crowned lion with a protruding tongue representing the ancient Kingdom of León.

 The center inescutcheon features a crowned Virgin Mary dressed in gules and azure and the Pillars of Hercules tipped with globes.
 Written on the Pillars of Hercules is the motto “Plus Ultra“ reflecting overseas expansion.
-Charles V incorporated this symbolism with the Discovery of America.
+Charles V incorporated this symbolism in reference to the then-recent European discovery of America.

 Geography

-Villahermosa is located 30 miles (50 km) south of the Gulf Coast and just 904 km southeast of Mexico City.
+Villahermosa is located approximately 50 km south of the Gulf Coast and about 904 km southeast of Mexico City.
 The municipality is in the center of Tabasco, which adjoins the northern municipalities of Nacajuca and Centla, and the southern municipalities of Jalapa, Teapa and the south-central municipality of Macuspana.
-It also borders the northwestern state of Chiapas.
+It also borders the northwestern part of the State of Chiapas.
 The geographical coordinates of the municipality are north 18-20', south 17-43' north latitude; 92-35', west 93-15' west.

 The urban area of Villahermosa occupies 61,177 km2 while the territorial extension of the municipality occupies 1,612 km2, which corresponds to 6.9% of the total state territory, occupying 7th place on the municipal extension scale.
-The territorial division of the Municipality of Centro (Tabasco)'s municipality of Centro consists of a city, 7 villas, 1 village, 132 rancheries, and 117 boroughs (colonial) and fractions.
-The municipality contains 13 regional development centers (CORs) where most economic and social activities are carried out, these are: Villa Ocuiltzapoltán, Villa Macultepec, Villa Parrilla 1a.
+The territorial division of the municipality of Centro consists of a city, 7 villas, 1 village, 132 rancheries, and 117 boroughs (colonial) and fractions.
+The municipality contains 13 regional development centers (CORs) where most economic and social activities are carried out, including Villa Ocuiltzapoltán, Villa Macultepec, Villa Parrilla 1a.
 Section, Villa Subteniente García, Rosario Beaches, Villa New People of Roots, Poblado Dos Montes, Los Boquerones, Villa Luis Gil Pérez, and Villa Tamulte de Las Sabanas.

-Today, Villahermosa is a modern city and one of the most important commercial points in the long stretch of territory between Mexico City and Cancún—perhaps second only to Mérida in Yucatán.
+Today, Villahermosa is a modern, industrialized city and one of the most important commercial points in the long stretch of territory between Mexico City and Cancún—perhaps second only to Mérida in Yucatán.